fvmassoli/Keras-Behavioral-Cloning/writeup_report.md

 #### 2. Attempts to reduce overfitting in the model

 In order to avoid overfitting I added Dropout() layers with prob=0.3 to the fullly connected layers.
-Moreover, I set the EarlyStopping callback (line 54-57) in order to stop the training if needed.
+Moreover, I set the EarlyStopping callback (line 55-58) in order to stop the training if needed.

 I tested the use of generators in order to augment the data I recorder by driving along the track.
 By the way, using generators really slowed down the training.
-Since I have enough resources, I then decided to increase the acquried data and produced new images and then train the network without the use of geenrators.
+Since I have enough resources, I then decided to increase the acquried data and to produce new images and then train the network without the use of geenrators.

 #### 3. Model parameter tuning

-In order to evaluate the loss of the CNN I used mse function coupled with Adam() optimizer (line50-53).
+In order to evaluate the loss of the CNN I used mse function coupled with Adam() optimizer (line 51-53).

 #### 4. Appropriate training data

-In order to train the model I acquire data by driving two laps clockwise and two laps counterclockwise trying to stay as much as possible close to the center of the road.
+At the beginning I tried to acquire data by driving as close as possbile to the center of the street.
+By the way, such a strategy required a lot of small steering adjustements.
+Train the model with that data resulted in a car that continuosly shaked from one side to other of the street.
+A better approach has been to try to steer much less and let the car move straight as much as possible eventhough it was displacing fro the exact center of the road.
+Thar strategy worked much better in order to train the da data.
+Using such a concept I acquired two laps driving clockwise and two laps counterclockwise.
 I also recored few times a "hard recovery" from the street side.

 During the training I used the center, left and right camera images taking into account the appropriate steering angle correction (utils.py file, lines 57-73).